 Books don’t mention the date when they were written on their cover, nor on the back side, nor on the spine.
 The information about when a book was written is usually in small print on the edition notice (copyright page).
-This is true for fiction books (which might never lose relevance (A fiction book might go out of style, but it won’t become obsolete. )), but also for non-fiction books, even those about software engineering topics that run the risk of becoming woefully obsolete in the next handful of years.
+This is true for fiction books (which might never lose relevance), but also for non-fiction books, even those about software engineering topics that run the risk of becoming woefully obsolete in the next handful of years.

 Revising a book is time-consuming and expensive.
 Books are therefore inherently more write-only than online content.
 Open question: What does this mean?
 Do blog posts just date quicker?
 If so, why?
 Is it because blog posts are written with the intention of becoming obsolete anyway?
 Are we fetishizing freshness?
 Perhaps books don’t need their date stamp as clearly, because books are meant to be a long-lasting medium, and considerably more thought and research has gone into a book than in a blog post.